abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 ##### 3.1 - Incremental Numeric Counters

-*Incremental Numeric Counters* is a global component over the application whose responsibility is to generate a number per request, this number is incremental.
+*Incremental Numeric Counter* is a global component over the application whose responsibility is to generate a number per request, this number is incremental.
 In this scenario we should consider that the application would be distributed, so every node of the application generates the number individually which causes the non-unique *Identity* on the whole.
 To prevent the problem the last number should be saved somewhere safe and all nodes of the application used this number to generate a new one and replace the old number with a new one.
 It would be a complicated scenario because the component falls into [*race condition*](https://en.wikipedia.org/wiki/Race_condition).

 ##### 3.2 - GUID